A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Profit allocation alignment with social strategy

-• Employee turnover rate by gender
+• Employee turnover rate by gender, position, and location

 Every 2 years